IndomieGorengSatu/Mie/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## A magician was driving down the street and then he turned into a driveway.